 Richmond 300 and the comprehensive planning process established a new standard for community engagement.
-As such, community engagement was a key component the CHSP development and the approach to community engagement changed to meet the call from stakeholders to increase outreach efforts.
+As such, community engagement was a key component of the CHSP development, and the approach to community engagement changed to meet the call from stakeholders to increase outreach efforts early in the project.

 CPG approached engagement through the gradual expansion of outreach to stakeholders.
 Initial interviews were conducted with persons close to City Hall.
-This enabled CPG to understand the goals and priorities of the city, as well as perceived threats and challenges.
-With this information, CPG prepared a community engagement plan, and proceeded to reach out through individual interviews, presentations, Open Houses, and meetings with community associations and organizations.
-Through that, the project team received a wealth of input and feedback from a broad and diverse group of stakeholders, residents, businesses, and organizations.
-While it is impossible to speak to every Richmond resident for a project of this size, the feedback regarding challenges, concerns, and goals for the plan were consistent within each stakeholder group, thus giving the project team confidence that there was consensus and clear understanding.
+This enabled CPG to understand the goals and priorities of the city as well as perceived threats and challenges.
+With this information, CPG prepared a community engagement plan and proceeded to reach out through individual interviews, presentations, open houses, and meetings with community associations and organizations.
+Through this engagement, the project team received a wealth of input and feedback from a broad and diverse group of stakeholders, residents, businesses, and organizations.
+While it would have been impossible to speak to every Richmond resident for a project of this size, the feedback regarding challenges, concerns, and goals for the plan were consistent across all parties.

 During the CHSP open house, participants shared their suggestions for engaging with the public and recommended types of educational opportunities.
-Among the most popular responses were:
+The most popular responses included:

-- Walking tours of historic neighborhoods or areas guided and/or self-guided - Explaining well the role of preservation within city planning efforts - Highlight the ways in which community involvement has made a difference in planning outcomes - Signage to acknowledge and highlight historic areas throughout the city - Internships (paid) for Richmond youth or college students - Offer a variety of methods for people to engage - Use social media and email, as well as hardcopy flyers or information kiosks in neighborhoods to get the word out about programs or opportunities for engagement
+- Walking tours of historic neighborhoods or areas guided and/or self-guided, - Explaining well the role of preservation within city planning efforts, - Highlighting the ways in which community involvement has made a difference in planning outcomes, - Adding signage to acknowledge and highlight historic areas throughout the city, - Offering paid internships for Richmond youth or college students, - Sharing a variety of methods for people to engage, and - Using social media and email as well as hardcopy flyers or information kiosks in neighborhoods to get the word out about programs or opportunities for engagement.